evoluteur/evolutility-ui-react/README.md

 | unique       | Requires value to be unique (not implemented yet).   |

 <a name="Group"></a>
-### Group
+### Field Group

-Groups are used to separate Fields into panels in the Edit and Browse views.
+Field Groups are used to separate Fields into panels in the Edit and Browse views.

 | Property     | Meaning                               |
 |--------------|---------------------------------------|